moritzeckardt/Caesar-Chiffre/README.md

 # Caesar-Chiffre
-With this lines of code you are able to solve the popular caesar chiffre.
+These lines of code solve the popular caesar chiffre.
 I had to create this project as an exercise at university.